-Note: The following message was written at the request of the New Zealand Ministry of Education for the Early Reading Together® Briefing Meetings in 2017.
+Note: The following message was written at the request of the New Zealand Ministry of Education for the Early Reading Together® Briefing Meetings.

 My experiences as an educator in New Zealand, the Solomon Islands and the Cook Islands showed me that well-intentioned, but uninformed parental involvement, frequently has a negative impact on children's learning, and particularly on children's reading development.
 However, I also knew that when educators, librarians and others work in collaborative, mutually-respectful and evidence-based partnerships with parents and whānau, there are significant and sustained benefits for the children and adults involved - hence my decision to develop Reading Together® and then Early Reading Together®.